Holo-Host/hp-admin/README.md

 **What nix-shell does in the background?**
 - Set `holochain` and `hc` binaries that are required to run the DNAs
 - Auto generates the conductor-config.toml
-- Run the `holochain -c conductor-config.toml` in the background i.e. it run the holochain conductor in the background.

 **Setup:**